pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 Faced with this murkiness, leaders take a number of approaches—mirroring the leaders around them, becoming the type of leader they always wanted but never had, or staying heads down and focusing on the work.

-What I wish I had known, when I stepped into my first leadership role, is that leadership is a bundle of three different and somewhat distinct areas of responsibility: holding and communicating the vision, running the business, and developing talent.
-Each corresponds to a different role: leader, manager, and coach.
-While in practice the three blend together, it can be helpful to understand the distinct configuration of each.
+What I wish I had known, when I stepped into my first leadership role, is that leadership is a bundle of four different and somewhat distinct areas of responsibility: holding and communicating the vision, delivering outcomes, running the business, and developing talent.
+Each corresponds to a different role: leader, director, manager, and coach.
+While in practice the four blend together, it can be helpful to understand the distinct configuration of each.

-## Leader
+## Lead
 Leadership is the embodiment of vision and values in action.
 Leaders connect people to purpose, make meaning of challenges, and inspire collective movement towards shared goals.
 The mindset of a leader is oriented towards the future, possibility, and innovation.

 Key responsibilities include creating and communicating the vision, aligning efforts with core values, listening to what is happening in organization, helping people understand the “why”, and showing how individual and team work contributes to larger organizational goals.